junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2015-06-25 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with a preamble.
 Without written report.
 - 2015-06-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 135.
+- 2015-12-08 — Amendment SA 2921 agreed to in Senate by Unanimous Consent.
+- 2015-12-08 — Amendment SA 2921 proposed by Senator McConnell for Senator Casey. (consideration: CR S8500; text: CR S8500) To amend the preamble.
+- 2015-12-08 — Measure laid before Senate by unanimous consent. (consideration: CR S8500-8501)
+- 2015-12-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(text: CR S8500-8501)
+- 2015-12-08 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (text: CR S8500-8501)
+- 2015-12-08 — Senate amendment agreed to: Amendment SA 2921 agreed to in Senate by Unanimous Consent.
+- 2015-12-08 — Senate amendment proposed (on the floor): Amendment SA 2921 proposed by Senator McConnell for Senator Casey.(consideration: CR S8500; text: CR S8500)
+- 2015-12-08 — Senate amendment submitted